USFWS/migbirdHIP/README.md

 Tasks that can be accomplished with this package include:

   - `read_hip` imports data
-  - `tidy` does basic reorganization tasks
+  - `clean` does basic reorganization tasks
   - `findDuplicates` identifies registrants with multiple records
   - `fixDuplicates` consolidates duplicate records
   - `strataCheck` identifies any new strata